▶️ LISTEN TO THIS ARTICLE

 Build Your Own Eval Suite

 The alternative to trusting benchmarks is building evaluations specific to your use case.
 This sounds expensive.
-It's cheaper than deploying the wrong model.
+It is often cheaper than deploying the wrong model.

 Stratify across domains.
-A study on practical evaluation methods found that integrating manual curation with stratified sampling across domains achieved 84% benchmark separability and 84% agreement with human preferences.
+A practical pattern is to combine manual curation with stratified sampling across domains, which can improve discriminative power and alignment with human preferences.
 Don't test everything uniformly.
 Weight your test cases toward the tasks your deployment actually handles.

 Measure consistency, not just accuracy.
 LLMs are non-deterministic.
-A single evaluation run tells you almost nothing.
+A single evaluation run can be misleading.
 Run the same tests multiple times and measure variance.
-HELM's framework from Stanford measures seven dimensions: accuracy, calibration (does 80% confidence mean 80% correct?), robustness (does rephrasing change the answer?), fairness, bias, toxicity, and efficiency.
-You don't need all seven, but accuracy alone is insufficient.
+HELM's framework from Stanford measures a broad set of dimensions including accuracy, calibration, robustness, fairness, bias, toxicity, and efficiency.
+You do not need all of them, but accuracy alone is insufficient.

 Version your eval suite.
 Track changes to your evaluation alongside changes to your prompts and models.
 When something breaks in production, you need to know whether the eval missed it or whether you changed both sides simultaneously.